koenderks/jfa/README.md

 ## 4. Statistical tables

 Below you can find several informative tables that contain statistical sample sizes, upper limits, and Bayes factors.
-These tables are created using the `planning()` and `evaluation()` functions provided by the package.
+These tables are created using the `planning()` and `evaluation()` functions provided in the package.

 *Sample sizes*